RWS/studio-api-docs/apiconcepts/integration/content_connector.md

 ```
 ***

-Content Connector View Ribbon Group
+## Content Connector View Ribbon Group
---

-This class illustrates how a CreateProjectAction is defined and how a custom RibbonGroup on the Add-Ins ribbon tab is created and also how the action is added to it.
+This class demonstrates how to define a CreateProjectAction and create a custom RibbonGroup on the Add-Ins ribbon tab.
+It also shows how to add the action to the group.

 # [C#](#tab/tabid-2)
 ```cs